 Judge Mellon was suspicious of schools-public and private-so he built a school house at 401 Negley, employed a teacher named Taylor, and Andrew "enrolled" at age five.
 Andrew's brother Selwyn died in September 1862, at age nine.
 "For his part, Andrew was left bereft at the particularly tender age of seven; he and Selwyn had been inseparable as the middle pair of brothers.
 His sense of isolation may have been intensified when, on Selwyn's death, the Judge closed down his school: having spent two years there, Andrew was sent away, perhaps to escape the diphtheria epidemic.
 The boy stayed with his father's sister, Elinor Mellon Stotler about five miles outside East Liberty at McKeesport, where he attended the local school, returning to 401 Negley at the age of nine.
 By this time, his father seems to have overcome his earlier aversion to public education, and Andrew was enrolled in a Pittsburgh school at the corner of Grant and Strawberry Streets.
 Father and son commuted daily together on the horse car line from East Liberty to downtown which had opened in 1859."

-Mellon showed ambition and entrepreneur ship at an early age: "As a child he cut grass from the meadows at 401 Negley, and he sold it to passing farmers for horse feed at five cents a bundle.
-Later, equipped with a donkey and cart provided by his father, and enlisting the labors of his younger brothers, Dick and George, Andrew sold fruit and vegetables from the family garden-with such success that his mother-sometimes had to visit the local the local shops to buy her own garden produce back."
+Mellon showed ambition and entrepreneurship at an early age: "As a child he cut grass from the meadows at 401 Negley, and he sold it to passing farmers for horse feed at five cents a bundle.
+Later, equipped with a donkey and cart provided by his father, and enlisting the labors of his younger brothers, Dick and George, Andrew sold fruit and vegetables from the family garden-with such success that his mother-sometimes had to visit the local shops to buy her own garden produce back."
 This was an interesting first "career" choice for young Andrew as both his grandfather, Andrew, and his father, before becoming a judge, were involved in farming.

 Andrew Mellon Goes to College and Enters Manhood:

 Mellon was no nonsense, strictly business, even with family.
 He once loaned his brother Samuel $3,000.00.
 Samuel died in 1879, having only paid back $1,000.00 of the loan.
-Not even having given the widow time to mourn, he demanded the repayment of the rest of the loan.
+Not even having given the widow time to mourn, Andrew demanded the repayment of the rest of the loan.

 Mellon was very aloof and not very good with women.
 However, he fell in love with Fannie Larimer Jones and they were engaged to be married in 1882, but when Jones was discovered to have consumption and to be dying, he coolly (perhaps cruelly) broke off the engagement and his entire relationship, stating that he was saving everyone involved from unnecessary heartbreak.
 Jones did eventually die.
 Mellon only had one other romantic venture, which ended badly, to be discussed later.